CMSgov/dpc-app/README.md

 By default, the application attempts to connect to the `dpc_atrribution` database on the localhost as the `postgres` user.
 This database needs to be manually created, but table setup and data migration will be handled by the DPC services.

 For Redis, we assume the server is running on the localhost, with the default port.

 The defaults can be overridden in the configuration files.
+Common configuration options (such as database connection strings) are stored in the `server.conf` file within the `src/main/resources` directory.
+These settings are included in the various modules via the `include "server.conf"` attribute in module application config files.
+See the `dpc-attribution` [application.conf](dpc-attribution/src/main/resources/application.conf) for an example.

+Default settings can be overridden either directly in the module configurations, or via an `application.local.conf` file in the project root directory.
 For example, modifying the `dpc-attribution` configuration:

 ```yaml